December 20, 2019

 Several stories explore fate and free will.
 "The Merchant and the Alchemist's Gate" is a page-turning time travel story with more stories nested inside it, charting how a variety of people cope with the opportunity to learn their own futures.
 In "Anxiety Is the Dizziness of Freedom", devices exist that can split off parallel timelines and allow limited communication between them.
 This story is long enough to play out the experiences of several characters as they cope with the psychological effects of seeing other possible versions of their lives.

-About a third of the book is devoted to "The Lifecycle of Software Objects", an absorbing, emotional novella about developers at a company creating digital pets for users to raise inside virtual worlds.
+About a third of the book is devoted to "The Lifecycle of Software Objects", an absorbing, emotional novella about developers at a company creating intelligent digital pets for users to raise inside virtual worlds.
 The story unfolds over years, plausibly presenting how the pets and their owners evolve and how the technology progresses and gets exploited.

 I haven't even mentioned all my favorite stories (the title story is scientifically rigorous and also suspenseful!), because most of them qualify.
 I highly recommend this collection, along with the earlier STORIES OF YOUR LIFE AND OTHERS.